MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-antivirus/manage-updates-baselines-microsoft-defender-antivirus.md

 For more information, see [Manage the sources for Microsoft Defender Antivirus protection updates](https://docs.microsoft.com/mem/configmgr/protect/deploy-use/endpoint-definitions-wsus#to-synchronize-endpoint-protection-definition-updates-in-standalone-wsus).

 > [!NOTE]
-> We release these monthly updates in phases.
-This results in multiple packages visible in your WSUS server.
+> Monthly updates are released in phases, resulting in multiple packages visible in your [Window Server Update Services](https://docs.microsoft.com/windows-server/administration/windows-server-update-services/get-started/windows-server-update-services-wsus).

 ## Monthly platform and engine versions